wkh237/react-native-fetch-blob/README.md

 **Use Specific File Path**

-If you prefer a specific path rather than randomly generated one, you can use `path` option.
+If you prefer a particular file path rather than randomly generated one, you can use `path` option.
 We've added [several  constants](#user-content-dirs) in v0.5.0 which represents commonly used directories.

 ```js
 let dirs = RNFetchBlob.fs.dirs